-When visiting an Italian art city like Rome, Venice or Florence, full of museums and sightseeing, planning your time is crucial.
+When visiting an Italian art city like Rome, Venice, or Florence, full of museums and sightseeing, planning your time is crucial.
 You might need a huge breakfast to get plenty of energy and maybe wait until evening for a nice dinner in a restaurant.
 But what if you get puckish on the way?
+The secret could be a quick lunch.

-Sitting in a restaurant, pizzeria or trattoria can be expensive or steal you an hour or two.
-So, whether you are on a budget, or want to use all the minutes you have at your disposal, here are few tips on how to save time and money during lunch time.
+In fact, sitting in a restaurant, pizzeria, or trattoria can be expensive or steal you an hour or two.
+So, whether you are on a budget, or want to use all the minutes you have at your disposal, here are a few tips for a quick lunch that will also allow you to save time and money.

 1. Grab a salad, sandwich, and fruit in a supermarket

 A quick lunch is something you can do all around the world.
 And it is a great way to save money.
 A small bottle of water generally costs less than 0,50 euros.
 The same bottle can cost 1 or 2 euros in a bar.

 Remember that you cannot sit in the street to eat.
-Having lunch on the Spanish steps in Rome or in Piazza San Marco can be annoying.
+Having lunch on the Spanish Steps in Rome or in Piazza San Marco can be annoying.
 The police will immediately arrive to ask you to stand up or go away.
-Find the local park and have a sit on a public bench.
+Find the local park and a sit on a public bench.

 2. Take a walk in the most central market of the city

 Markets can offer any type of food you want to taste.
-You can also find booths selling and cooking meat of fish, like in Torino or Catania.
+You can also find booths selling and cooking meat or fish, like in Torino or Catania.
 Plus, can you think of a better way to understand a different country than visiting the central market?

-Just pay attention to pick pockets.
-Markets can be really crowded and you do not want remember them for having your wallet stolen!
+Just pay attention to pickpockets.
+Markets can be really crowded and you do not want to remember them for having your wallet stolen!

 3. Grab some street food from a…